astropy/astropy/docs/timeseries/io.rst

 <astropy.timeseries.BinnedTimeSeries.read>` for more details.

-Alternatively, you can read in the table using your own code then construct the time series object as described in :ref:`timeseries-initializing`.
+Alternatively, you can read in the table using your own code then construct the time series object as described in :ref:`timeseries-initializing`, although then you cannot write out another time series in the same format.

 If you have written a reader/writer for a commonly used format, please feel free to contribute it to ``astropy``!